seojuice

 Frequently Asked Questions

-How many internal links should point to a page?
+How many internal links should a page have?

-Can internal links hurt rankings?
+Can too many internal links hurt SEO?

 Methodology